-The Mayor, and in his or her absence, the Deputy Mayor, will have the following responsibilities:
+The Mayor, and in his or her absence the Councillor chairing the meeting, and in his or her absence, the Deputy Mayor, will have the following responsibilities:

-- (a) to uphold and promote the purposes of the Constitution, and to interpret the Constitution when necessary; - to preside over meetings of the Council so that its business can be carried out efficiently and with regard to the rights of Councillors and the interests of the community; - (c) to ensure that the Council meeting is a forum for the debate of matters of concern to the local community and the place at which Members who are not in the Cabinet are able to hold the Cabinet to account: - (d) to promote public involvement in the Council's activities; - (e) to be the conscience of the Council; and - (f) to attend such civic and ceremonial functions as the Council and he/she determines appropriate. - (g) to establish, following consultation, a timetable for meetings of the full Council and to manage the business of the meeting so as to adhere so far as possible to the timetable and to ensure the completion of business within the time available.
+- (a) to uphold and promote the purposes of the Constitution, and to interpret the Constitution when necessary; - (b) to preside over meetings of the Council so that its business can be carried out efficiently and with regard to the rights of Councillors and the interests of the community; - (c) to ensure that the Council meeting is a forum for the debate of matters of concern to the local community and the place at which Members who are not in the Cabinet are able to hold the Cabinet to account; - (d) to promote public involvement in the Council's activities; - (e) to be the conscience of the Council; and

+(f)to attend such civic and ceremonial functions as the Council and he/she determines appropriate.

+(g) to establish, following consultation, a timetable for meetings of the full Council and to manage the business of the meeting so as to adhere so far as possible to the timetable and to ensure the completion of business within the time available.